neshmi/omeka-s-watermarker/README.md

 ## Features

 - Apply watermarks to image media items
+- Create multiple watermark sets for different purposes
-- Configure different watermarks for portrait and landscape orientations
+- Configure different watermarks for portrait, landscape, and square orientations
 - Adjust watermark position and opacity
 - Configure watermarks to be applied on upload or import
+- Assign specific watermark sets to item sets or individual items
+- Disable watermarking for specific item sets or items

 ## Installation